Institutes

 Prof. Dipl.-Ing.
 Wolfgang Lorch

-Design and building construction
+Design and Building Construction

 Prof. Dipl.-Ing.
 M.Arch.
 Felix Waechter

 Prof. i.V.Dipl.-Ing.
-Florian Latsch
+Martin Baur

 The subject areas of subject group D are also intensively dedicated to design theory.
 Thematically, these disciplines form bridges to the subject group urban planning, as they are just as dedicated to building and open space typology in research and teaching as the disciplines active at other scale levels in areas of urban and regional planning.